Sadanand Viswanath: Playing style

 An aggressive wicketkeeper-batsman, Vishwanath is remembered for a hard six he hit out of Bangalore's Chinnaswamy stadium against Allan Border's Australians.
 Border commented later, "The ball probably had ice on it when it came down!"

 International career

 Viswanath's stint in international cricket was brief but the fiery wicketkeeper was noticed by all.Sunil Gavaskar commented in his book 'One-Day Wonders', "People will talk about many other reasons why we won the World Championship of Cricket in 1985 but one of the main reasons was the presence of Sadanand Vishwanath behind the stumps."
 The Australian media too had written that " this good-looking wicket-keeper may be on his way to becoming India’s best ever."

 Death of Parents

-India's poster boy was not to fire fully in the late '80s.
 The death of his parents within a short span of time had a demoralising effect.
-Viswanath was not able to fulfil the expectations placed upon him, and was replaced as wicketkeeper by Kiran More and Chandrakant Pandit.
-The legacy of this firebrand cricketer remains though.
+Viswanath was not able to fulfil the expectations placed upon him, and was replaced as wicket-keeper by Kiran More and Chandrakant Pandit.